 Nathan chuckled softly.
 "I think you've been spending way too much time around Mr. Krieg."

 She smiled.
 "Well, maybe I have learned a trick or two from him, but at least I'm not attempting to sell bioluminescent fecal matter.
 And I didn't lie exactly.
 I simply said 'if'.
 If means there's a possibility."

 "Yes," Nathan agreed, "but you failed to mention the odds of actually finding any of that treasure are slim to none."

-"It's just like the lottery or betting on a horse race-and we both know the others would most likely bet on those things in a heartbeat."
+"It's just like the lottery or betting on a horse race, and we both know the others would do those things in a heartbeat."

 "I suppose you're right.
 Your secret is safe with me."

 "I had no doubt it wouldn't be," Kristin answered.
 "You're still planning on being there too, aren't you?"